sellpy/web-interview/README.md

 If you have developed without ESLint set up, run `npm run lint` in both `/backend` and `/frontend` and fix any errors/warnings.

-Send a link to your forked repository to your contact person at Sellpy.
+Send a link to your forked repository to your contact at Sellpy.
+Don't forget to mention which tasks you completed.